m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/Ch5/NessusSession.md

 ## To automate sending commands and receiving responses from Nessus, we’ll create a session with the NessusSession class and execute API commands.

-* We implement the IDisposable interface when the currently instantiated class in the using statement is disposed during garbage collection.
+* We implement the `IDisposable` interface when the currently instantiated class in the using statement is disposed during garbage collection.

-* We create a JObject to hold the credentials passed in as arguments.
+* We create a `JObject` to hold the credentials passed in as arguments.
 * When we receive the authentication token, we assign its value to the Token property , assign the Authenticated property to true, and return true to the caller method.

-* In the MakeRequest() method, we test whether the user supplied an authentication token in JObject.
+* In the` MakeRequest()` method, we test whether the user supplied an authentication token in `JObject`.
 If so, we assign the HTTP request header X-Cookie to the value of the token parameter.

-* The LogOut() method tests whether we’re authenticated with the Nessus server.
-If so, we call MakeRequest() by passing DELETE as the HTTP method; /session as the URI; and the authentication token, which sends a DELETE HTTP request to the Nessus server, effectively logging us out.
+* The `LogOut()` method tests whether we’re authenticated with the Nessus server.
+If so, we call `MakeRequest()` by passing `DELETE` as the HTTP method; `/session` as the URI; and the authentication token, which sends a `DELETE` HTTP request to the Nessus server, effectively logging us out.

 ### Code: